CrisisTextLine/devops-interview-tf/README.md

 This endpoint accepts JSON POSTs in the form of `{"title": "walk the dog"}` Your script should parse the response and throw an error for any non-200 response.

-##Part 2:
+## Part 2:
 Write a script to deploy your health check.
-It can be deployed as an AWS Lambda, as something that runs directly on a virtual machine, or as any other service with which you feel comfortable (which you feel can showcase a basic knowledge and experience of deployment processes).
+It can be deployed as a serverless function, as something that runs directly on a virtual machine, or as any other service with which you feel comfortable (which you feel can showcase a basic knowledge and experience of deployment processes).
 Since we don't have a test AWS account for you, please use pseudo-code.
 We don't expect the script to work perfectly as written.
 You can assume VPCs, Security Groups, Access Keys, Jenkins, etc. are all set up and you have access to them.